crosscompute/missions/20211023-2200 Analytics Automation Framework 0.9.0.md

 The next step is to update the configuration file to specify those input variables.
 But I think we need to break and continue tomorrow.

+## Sunday 20211024-1800 - 20211024-1815: 15 minutes

+    mean, variance, value_count, bin_count, random_seed

+    + Make example configuration file
+        + Define input variables
+        + Define output variables

+    + Make example markdown template file
+    + Define tests/standard
+    + Define tests/batches/a
+    + Define tests/batches/b
+    + Make html from markdown

+I think that last time, we decided to do the variable substitution before converting the markdown to html.

+For the report css, should we make the css inline or make it available as a separate file?
+I think in this version, we should make it a separate file.

 # Schedule

-    Make example configuration file
+    Make html template
+    Download images
+    Insert images into html
+    Make end html

+    Work in JupyterLab to convert the configuration file into end html Load input variables
+        Run notebook / script
+        Load output variables
+        Substitute variables into template
+        Render template
+            Render title

     Work on image substitution
-        Make example markdown
-        Make end html
-            Make html from markdown
-            Insert images into html
-        Work in JupyterLab to convert the configuration file into end html
+    Have the server serve style.css

 # Tasks